OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:11

-When she brought them to him to eat, he took hold of her and said to her,
+When she brought them to him to eat, he seized her and said to her,
-“Come, sleep with me, my sister.”
+“Come, lie with me, my sister.”

 ## 2 Samuel 13:12